unytics/bigfunctions/README.md

 > 4. A service account will be automatically created by Google along with the *BigQuery Remote Connection*.
 BigQuery will use this service account of the remote connection to invoke the *Cloud Run* service.
 You then must have the permission to authorize this service account to invoke the *Cloud Run* service.
 This permission is provided in the role *[roles/run.admin](https://cloud.google.com/run/docs/reference/iam/roles)*

-You now can deploy `faker` function with:
+You now can deploy the function `faker` defined in `bigfunctions/faker.yaml` yaml file by running:

 ```sh
 bigfun deploy faker